ssec/polar2grid/py/polar2grid/doc/source/custom_grids.rst

 # grid_name,proj4,proj4_str,width,height,pixel_size_x,pixel_size_y,origin_x,origin_y

  #. **grid_name**:
      A unique grid name describing the behavior of the grid.
-Grid name's should not contain spaces.
+Grid names should not contain spaces.
  #. **proj4**:
      A constant value, "proj4" without the quotes.
 This tells the software reading the configuration file that this grid is a PROJ.4 grid.